 If, however, you intend to or must pass border control at your transiting airport, you will require an ETIAS.

-An ETIAS will cost a 7EUR processing fee.
+An ETIAS will cost a 7€ processing fee.

-These fees are waived for travellers under the age of 18 or over the age of 70, as well as in some circumstances for relatives of Schengen Area, Bulgaria, Romanian or Cypriot nationals who reside in an EITAS member state.
+These fees are waived for travellers under the age of 18 or over the age of 70, as well as in some circumstances for relatives of EU or Schengen Area nationals.

-Yes, all travellers will require an ETIAS.
+Yes,all travellers will require an ETIAS.

-The 7EUR processing fee is waived for travellers under the age of 18 or over the age of 70, as well as in some circumstances for relatives of Schengen Area, Bulgaria, Romanian or Cypriot nationals who reside in an EITAS member state.
+The 7€ processing fee is waived for travellers under the age of 18 or over the age of 70, as well as in some circumstances for relatives of EU or Schengen Area nationals who reside in an EITAS member state.

 Your ETIAS pre-clearance is valid for three years once approved.